ahmedsamir459/Face-Recognition/README.md

-# Face-Recognition
+# Face Recognition
-Face Recognition Project using PCA and LDA Algorithms
+Face Recognition Project using PCA and LDA Algorithms for Dimensionality Reduction